The Raft (short story): Background

 In the intro to the story in The Twilight Zone Magazine and in afterword to the book Skeleton Crew, King relates an anecdote about the story's possible 1969 publication in Adam magazine in different form, under the title "The Float".
 A short time after the story was accepted, King was arrested in the town of Orono, Maine, for removing traffic cones from the street after one of them had damaged his car.
-He was unable to pay the fine and was about to be jailed when the payment check for "The Float" arrived, an event King referred to as asking to "have someone send you a real Get Out of Jail Free card."
+He was unable to pay the fine and was about to be jailed when the payment check for "The Float" arrived, an event King referred to as akin to "have someone send you a real Get Out of Jail Free card."
 Despite receiving payment, King has never located a copy of the magazine with the published story in it.

 Reception

 Reviewing Skeleton Crew for The New York Times, Susan Bolotin called the story "wonderfully gruesome".